flawedmatrix/cluster-api/docs/proposals/20220125-ipam-integration.md

     - allows to write IPAM providers to integrate with any IPAM solution
     - supports both IPv4 and IPv6
     - allows to run multiple IPAM providers in parallel
+    - allows configuration of nameservers along with IP addresses

 ### Non-Goals/Future Work